Special Rate Variation - planning for our future together

 While we understand a rate rise is never welcome, we believe a SRV is necessary to meet the short and long-term needs of the community.

-We will be seeking community feedback through public meetings on Monday 4 February in Casino and Wednesday 6 February in Evans Head, as well as via a community survey.
+We will be seeking community feedback through public meetings on Monday 4 February at 6pm in the Casino Community Centre and Wednesday 6 February at 6pm in the Evans Head Surf Club, as well as via a community survey.
+Written submissions are also being encouraged, closing midday Wednesday 6 February.
+Submissions can be posted to the General Manager, Richmond Valley Council, Locked Bag 10, Casino NSW 2470 or emailed to firstname.lastname@example.org

 Our priority is to ensure a vibrant future for the Richmond Valley.